parshap/tote/README.md

 [Jeff Gaskill](https://github.com/mistergaskill),
 [Preston Lewis](https://github.com/hosemagi), and
 [Parsha Pourkhomami](https://github.com/parshap)
-n the Spring 2009 for CS 113 (*Computer Game Development*) at the *University of California, Irvine*.
+in Spring 2009 for CS 113, *Computer Game Development*, taught by [Dan Frost](http://frost.ics.uci.edu) at the *University of California, Irvine*.
 Contributions were made by several others, notably art by Aaron Moore and David Woo of the *Laguna College of Art and Design* and sound by Andria Coyne.

 A design document for the game can be found at: https://sites.google.com/site/iso25tides.